1. Home

 Yes, but there are a few things to consider before you do:

-• Children cannot inherit from a will if they’re under 18, so you have to nominate a trustee to look after your payout until your children come of age.
-Once they do, the money can then be transferred to them.
+• Children can't inherit from a will if they’re under 18.
+This means you'll have to nominate a trustee to keep your payout safe until your children turn 18 and can inherit the amount.

-• If you want your payout to go to your family as a whole, you could nominate your partner as the inheritor.
-They could use the payout to support themselves and your kids.
+• If you want your pay out to go to your whole family, you could nominate your partner as the inheritor.
+They could use the pay out to support themselves and your kids.

-• If you’re a single parent or would rather the money went directly to your children, you’d need to make this clear in your will.
+• If you’re a single parent and would rather the payout went directly to your children, you need to make this clear in your will.

 Will my family pay tax on the money they receive?